JoshCap20/websocket-multiplayer-tank-game/README.md

 ## Playing the game (Client)
-Open your browser and go to http://localhost:8080 to play the game (or whatever port the server is on).
+The server will give you the address that anyone on the same network can use to play with you, that is your IP address on the network + the port of the server.

+This game is configured to run on port 8080 by default.

 ## Controls
 - Arrow Up: Move forward